fu-jo/SettingGen/README.md

 distance(text1: str, text2: str)
 uses textdistance jaccard and cosine functions to return the text distances and similarites in a convenient list.

+syllable_count(word: str)
+returns the number of syllables in the word computed using textstat.

 text_complexity(text: str)
 uses textstat functions to return the Flesch-Kincaid, Gunning-Fog, and SMOG indexes of the text.